shwetasng/DevOps-Bootcamp-Learnings/7th_June_Batch-1.md

 - What are compliance regulations?
 - What is symmetric and asymmetric encryption?
 What are different symmetric and asymmetric encryption algorithms?
 - What happens if EVE changes the message in symmetric encrption?
 Would receiver be able to decrypt the original message?
+- Is asymmetric key encryption enough to communicate securely over the channel?
+- What is TLS Handshake?

 ## Learnings :-
 - Consider 'BOB' and 'ALICE' as two person who communicates with each each other using an insecure channel that can be manipulated and tracked by 'EVE'.